-Once we went inside the store, our hearts beat faster just seeing the rows of Bean boots and the always classic Bean canvas bag.
-And the backpacks!
+Once we went inside the store, our hearts beat faster just seeing the rows of Bean boots and the classic L.L.Bean canvas bags.
+And the backpacks.
 What kind of backpack are you looking for?
 It doesn’t matter, they have it.
 In addition to the clothing and outdoor store there’s a separate store for L.L.
 Bean Home.
 Besides all this, if you are sticking around Freeport for awhile, there are tons of activities you can sign up for.

 Freeport, ME to Bar Harbor, ME